Chart Color Schemes

 The level of general health in Cooktown is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Cooktown shows superior health outcomes for both young and elderly residents, with low prevalence of common health conditions.
+Cooktown exhibits superior health outcomes for both younger and older age groups, with low prevalence rates of common health conditions.

-Approximately 57% (~1,722 individuals) have private health cover, a rate significantly higher than the Queensland average.
-The most prevalent medical issues are arthritis (8.1%) and mental health concerns (6.3%), while 73.2% report no medical ailments, compared to 0% in the rest of Queensland.
-The area has 21.0%, or 631 people, aged 65 and over.
-Health outcomes among seniors are notably strong, outperforming the general population in health metrics.
+Approximately 57% (~1,769 individuals) of its total population have private health cover, which is notably high.
+The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 8.1% and 6.3% of residents respectively.
+Notably, 73.2% of residents report having no medical ailments, contrasting with 0% reported across the rest of Queensland.
+As of 2021, 21.0% (~648 individuals) of Cooktown's population is aged 65 and over.
+Health outcomes among seniors in Cooktown are particularly robust, outperforming those of the general population in health metrics.

 Frequently Asked Questions - Health